Guntakal Junction railway station: Electrification

-Sheds
+Diesel Loco Shed

 Diesel Loco Shed, Guntakal was started as a metre-gauge shed but after gauge conversions in Guntakal and Hubballi divisions a broad-gauge shed was opened in 1995.
-It houses WDM-2, WDM-3A, WDM-3D, WDG-3A, WDG-3A and WDG-4 locos.
+It houses WAG-7 locos.
 There is a coaching maintenance depot at Guntakal.
-Since after overhaul with electric traction, Indian Railways also sanctioned electric loco shed and it holds WAG-7 class locomotives.
+Since after overhaul with electric traction, Indian Railways also sanctioned electric loco shed and it holds WAG-7 & WAG-9 class locomotives.